Deepan-Karmakar/p5.js-tutorial/Intro to DOM manipulation and events.md

 ###load

 The load event happens when the HTML page has fully loaded.
-It is a way to specify what to do when a document is done loading, it also signifies when it is safe to call elements on the DOM:
+It is a way to specify what to do when a document is done loading, it also signifies when it is safe to call elements on the DOM.

 ```javascript
 function init() {